BCCI doping case: Cricketer Prithvi Shaw to serve 8 month ban over doping charges - NewsX

 A BCCI release said, Shaw has unwillingly ingested one kind of prohibited substance, which can be mainly found in cough syrups.

-Apart from Prithvi Shaw, two other domestic crickets have also been banned by the BCCI for ingesting the prohibited substance.
+Apart from Prithvi Shaw, two other domestic crickets, Akshay Dullarwar, and Divya Gajraj have also been banned by the BCCI for ingesting the prohibited substance.

-An official release said that the Mumbai cricketer provided a urine sample for an anti-doping test during the Syed Mushtaq Ali Trophy on February 22, 2019, in Indore.
-His sample was tested and was found to contain Terbutaline – a substance, which is on the WADA Prohibited List of Substances.

 Shaw was charged with the commission of an Anti-Doping Rule Violation (ADRV) under the BCCI Anti-Doping Ruling (ADR) article 2.1 on July 16, 2019, and provisionally suspended pending determination of the charge.